TheLandfill/cherry/README.md

     -   **Determinants:** Not implemented yet as I'm looking into good algorithms to calculate the determinant.
-    -   **Characteristic Polynomials:** Not implemented yet as I'm looking into good algorithms to calcualte the characteristic polynomial.
+    -   **Characteristic Polynomials:** Not implemented yet as I'm looking into good algorithms to calculate the characteristic polynomial.
     -   **Matrix Factorizations:** Probably lowest on my list, tbh.
 Might be fun, though.
 -   **Polynomials**